ONSdigital/dp-data-pipelines/tests/integration/README.md

 - The method
 - The request body

 The default expected HTTP requests are configured automatically, but can be overridden if needed, e.g. for error testing.
-For examples of this see [test_dataset_api_errors.py](test_dataset_api_errors.py)
+For examples of this see [test_dataset_api_errors.py](test_dataset_api_errors.py).

-### Upload Service Mock
+### Upload Service

-The Upload Service is not actually mocked properly; we only mock the package (using Pytest's patch) in the [dpytools](https://github.com/ONSdigital/dp-python-tools) library.
-We mock the module and set the result of the `upload_new` method to be a success or error, depending on the test.

-This should be changed to use the same process as the Dataset API mock when possible.
+The Upload Service is mocked in the [MockAPIResponses class](mocks/mock_api_responses.py).

+This uses the Python [responses package](https://github.com/getsentry/responses) to intercept expected HTTP requests by matching:

+- The route
+- The method
+- The request body

+The default expected HTTP requests are configured automatically, but can be overridden if needed, e.g. for error testing.
+For examples of this see [test_upload_service_errors.py](test_upload_service_errors.py).

 ### Slack Notifications